 Virgin coconut oil solidifies at room temperature, while Fractionated Coconut oil remains in its liquid form even at low temperatures.

-Virgin coconut oil is overall less processed, retaining the nourishing, long-chain fatty acids such as lauric acid.
+Virgin coconut oil is overall less processed, retaining nourishing, long-chain fatty acid such as lauric acid.

 Is Fractionated Coconut Oil Better For Skin?